 15. Who should pay to implement this idea?

 Like many of our answers: this depends.
 We need to separate out this question, into ‘Who pays for the trials and pilots’ and ‘How do you finance a roll-out or scale-up, investing in market development?’

 Trials need controls and scrutiny, monitoring and evaluation, data collection and analysis – these are expensive, but invaluable.
 Set-up and development costs – like originating the packaging, and producing ‘short production runs’ – are also expensive.
 This is why we needed donor investment.
-The main outcomes will be learning and proof of concept, rather than ‘lives saved’.
+The main outcomes of the original trial were learning and proof of concept, rather than ‘lives saved’.

 Roll-out can be further divided into, for example, the need for market development, establishing end-to-end value chains that work; educating customers; training micro-retailers, seeking bigger customers for economies of scale, localisation of production, simplification of systems, cost reduction etc. Then there is the ultimate aim of long-term self-sufficiency.

 We believe that for a new, African manufacturer, taking on the cost of market development for a low-cost product all by itself will not be commercially attractive.
 A public/private partnership offers many benefits, however, and this is the model we are pursuing in Zambia – where a local manufacturer risks investment, but donor funding supports education, awareness and contributes to product launch costs and market development.

 The ColaLife model is adaptable to different circumstances, different needs and different business models.
 Different backers or investors will be interested in different aspects.
 There may be options for cross-subsidy and sponsorship, as well as income generation.

 There is also a cost to main-streaming what we have learnt – dissemination and sharing – which donors with an interest in child health may be willing to support.

 16. Who administers the medicines in the kit?